opexa/StocksHelper/README.md

 Under Linux, things are a little tricky and in order to get everything running first you execute these in your psql terminal:
 - `CREATE DATABASE stockshelper`
-- If want to user the username that the Web project expects out of the box, run: `CREATE USER developer WITH PASSWORD 1234`
+- If want to use the username and password that the Web project expects out of the box, run: `CREATE USER developer WITH PASSWORD 1234`